 There is a lengthy list of treatments available for head lice, but little high-quality evidence comparing their effectiveness.

 Topical pediculicides remain the choice of treatment in Australia.
-Commonly used agents include topical permethrin, malathion and pyrethrins.
+First-line topical agents include permethrin 1%, malathion 0.5% or 1% and pyrethrins 0.165% piperonyl butoxide 1.65%.
 Chemical pediculicides have limited ovicidal activity and thus a second application, seven days after the first, is advisable to kill newly hatched nymphs.

 Oil-based pediculicides are an alternative.
-Examples include melaleuca oil 10% plus lavender oil 1%; benzyl alcohol plus mineral oil, polysorbate 80, sorbitan monooleate, Carbopol 934 and triethanolamine; and eucalyptus oil 11% plus lemon tea tree oil 1%.
+Examples include melaleuca (tea tree) oil 10% plus lavender oil 1% and eucalyptus oil 11% plus lemon tea tree oil 1%.
 Lotions or liquid preparations are preferred because they are more effective than shampoos.
 The entire family should be treated at the same time to prevent cross infection.

 A fine-toothed comb is required to remove nits.
-Evidence supports 'wet combing' combined with a lavish amount of hair conditioner as an effective treatment for lice.3 Conditioner is applied to wet hair in order to 'stun' the lice and then swept in a systematic fashion through the hair with a fine-toothed comb.
+Evidence supports 'wet combing' combined with a lavish amount of hair conditioner as an effective treatment for lice.
+Conditioner is applied to wet hair in order to 'stun' the lice and then swept in a systematic fashion through the hair with a fine-toothed comb.

 Wet combing should be used the day after application of a topical pediculicide to assess treatment success.
 If the pediculicide has been applied appropriately then the detection of live lice indicates treatment resistance.
-Widespread pesticide resistance has emerged and patterns vary with geographic location, even between schools in the same city.4 When pesticide resistance is suspected, we recommend swapping to an alternative topical pesticide.
-For difficult-to-treat head lice infestations, oral ivermectin 200 mcg/kg is prescribed off label, with a repeat dose given seven days later.
-This should still be combined with topical therapies.
+Widespread pesticide resistance has emerged and patterns vary with geographic location, even between schools in the same city.7 When pesticide resistance is suspected, swapping to an alternative topical pesticide is recommended.
+For head lice infestations refractory to topical treatment options, oral ivermectin 200 mcg/kg is prescribed as a single dose, with a repeat dose given seven days later.8 This should still be combined with topical therapies.